narmeshnigam/omvix/readme_files/readme_for_homeowners.md

 ## 🎯 Page Purpose

-To showcase how Omvix enhances day-to-day life across apartments, villas, bungalows, and farmhouses.
+To showcase how iSwift enhances day-to-day life across apartments, villas, bungalows, and farmhouses.
 This page encourages homeowners to explore automation solutions personalized to their home type and lifestyle.

 ---